Experiment: Control of Citrus Gall Wasp 103

 Update June 2020

-Our gall wasp experiment was inspected in early June.
-A few weeks early than in previous years.
-Unfortunately, late in the summer tree # 3B died.
+My gall wasp experiment was inspected in early June.
+A few weeks earlier than in previous years.
+Unfortunately, late in the summer, tree # 3B died.
 It looks to have died from an issue related to the root system of the tree.
-Therefore for the charts below we have doubled the results of tree 3A to give the total for the both trees.
+Therefore for the charts below I have doubled the results of tree 3A to give the total for the both trees.

 Citrus Gall Wasp Prune in June

-Our Citrus Gall Wasp experiment prior to pruning and fruit harvest in June 2020
+My Citrus Gall Wasp experiment before pruning and fruit harvest in June 2020

-After the initial inspection we performed the “prune in June” to the trees undergoing treatment one and two.
-We also removed the mature fruit from all of the trees.
+After the initial inspection I performed the “prune in June” to the trees undergoing treatment one and two.
+I also removed the mature fruit from all of the trees.

 Citrus Gall Wasp Kaolin Clay